HemadriSarvani/RecipeGen/README.md

 ## Data Collection

-We collected our dataset from Kaggle due to its comprehensive information on Indian recipes.
+We collected our dataset in two ways.
+We performed wescarping Kaggle due to its comprehensive information on Indian recipes.
 The Kaggle dataset provided a rich source of ingredients and cooking instructions that were essential for training our models.

 ## Data Preprocessing